holyangel250/bitsupercoin/readme&license.txt

 -addnode = 47.114.58.108
 This is a cloud address in China but not mine.
-For Mac users，You may need to turn off IPv6.
+For Mac users，You may need to turn off IPv6; Please install boost@1.6

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal